Kurt Goldstein: War trauma

-Following the research of German neurologist, Hermann Oppenheim, on war-related trauma, Goldstein focused upon understanding the trauma of soldiers returning from duty in World War I. At the time, physicians thought soldiers were merely faking symptoms in order to receive a pension after the war and there was little research to prove otherwise.
+Following the research of German neurologist Hermann Oppenheim, on war-related trauma, Goldstein focused upon understanding the trauma of soldiers returning from duty in World War I. At the time, physicians thought soldiers were merely faking symptoms in order to receive a pension after the war and there was little research to prove otherwise.
 Goldstein and his team attempted to look at this from a holistic perspective by theorizing that all neural networks were interconnected and thus, connected to the outside world.
 Therefore, any trauma one receives from the war would directly impact the neural networks.

 Goldstein later attempted to rehabilitate patients suffering from war trauma.
 At the time, suffering veterans were placed in penitentiaries and asylums.
-Goldstein attempted to bring back normal function of patients by introducing multidisciplinary care teams consisting of medical, orthopedic, physiological, and psychological personnel, as well as a school facility to provide workshops for patients.
-His efforts resulted in successful rehabilitation of many soldiers: 73% of patients were able to return to their old jobs while only 10% remained hospitalized.
+Goldstein attempted to bring back the normal function of patients by introducing multidisciplinary care teams consisting of medical, orthopedic, physiological, and psychological personnel, as well as a school facility to provide workshops for patients.
+His efforts resulted in the successful rehabilitation of many soldiers: 73% of patients were able to return to their old jobs while only 10% remained hospitalized.